Basic and Continuing Education reimbursement is available to assessors and county directors

 If you have completed a course that was not sponsored by ORPTS, you must submit a copy of your certificate of completion.
 You also need to submit the original receipts for lodging, tuition, textbooks, meals, and parking.
 Effective May 1, 2015 receipts are also required for expenses such as tolls, local bus fares, subway tokens, etc. If you have questions as to what should be included with your vouchers, please contact Educational Services.

-The Claim for Travel Reimbursement by a Non-Employee form is required to be completed when filing for reimbursement.
+Form AC3257-S, Claim for Travel Reimbursement by a Non-Employee is always required to be completed when filing for assessor training reimbursement.

 Mileage rates are based on the standard mileage allowance established by the Internal Revenue Service.

-In order to claim mileage, you must include the Statement of Automobile Travel form in addition to the Travel and Standard vouchers.
+In order to claim mileage, you must include Form AC160-S, Statement of Automobile Travel in addition to the Travel and Standard vouchers.
 Mileage rates may change.
-Current rate information is available from the State Comptroller's office.
+For current rate information, visit Office of the State Comptroller—Travel mileage rates.

 If you fail a basic or continuing education course, your reimbursement will be denied.
 You must successfully complete the course in order to be eligible for reimbursement.
 You must satisfy all of the course sponsor's attendance requirements in order to ensure you will receive CE credit and reimbursement.
 You cannot receive partial credit, or reimbursement, for any training session you do not complete.